 My travel itinerary template is designed to cover all of the basic details that need to be included on an itinerary for a traveling executive.
 Not every trip requires airline travel.
 Not every trip requires rental cars.
 It may change from trip to trip and traveler to traveler.
 Remain flexible.
 Customize this template to make it fit more specifically to your executive’s specific travel needs.
-Click here to download your copy now.
+Join the Online Training Center to download your copy now.

 Here are some tips to get you started:

 - All of the items in blue or with blanks are the details you’ll need to insert or fill in as appropriate for each trip.

 - If you have executives that travel frequently to the same places, save their past travel itineraries.
 Open the most recent version, update with the new date and travel details without having to recreate the entire document each time they travel.
 It’s a huge time saver!